jacobcoro/eduvault-matrix-crdt/notes.md

 make sure the registry is being created properly, saved in the right place, and accessed properly.

 get the build working again. maybe go back to my fork of matrix-crdt.

+might also be something about server side rendering.

+selecting notes in other collections is not setting them to the editor